Prasad-Coditas/InMemoryCache/README.md

 Here I have given 5 limit or size of map, so in output it shows most recently added/updated data in linked hashmap.

-I have added 10 records and it returns recently added 5 records as its size/limit is 5.
+10 records added and it returns recently added/updated 5 records as its size/limit is 5.

+After showing all records, flushCashe() method gets called to flush the data inside the cache.

 <b>Input :</b> <br>
 Employee{employeeId=1009, employeeName='Sada', salary=90000.0, email='sada@coditas.com'}==>Department{deptId=10001, deptName='IT', deptLocation='Pune'}